seojuice

 Frequently Asked Questions

-Does Google use the meta description for rankings?
+Does Google use the meta description as a ranking factor?

 Methodology